-Philip Seymour Hoffman in Paul Thomas Anderson's "The Master."
+Philip Seymour Hoffman in 'The Master'

 Amy Adams is also strong as Dodd’s fiercely protective wife, and, kicked off by an angry cello, Anderson keeps up his fondness for urgent, inexorable music scores, this one, like “There Will Be Blood,” by Radiohead star Jonny Greenwood.